 Most modern smartphones are capable of great portrait photography, with specialist modes and multiple lenses.
 Amy Davies rounds-up the best on the market.

 Photographs of people – (even excluding oneself) – are surely among the most common things captured on a smartphone.
-Indeed, pretty much every manufacturer includes some kind of portrait mode, designed to recreate a classic shallow depth of field effect you might normally expect to see when shooting with a standard camera and wide-aperture lens.
+Indeed, pretty much every manufacturer includes some kind of portrait mode, designed to recreate a classic shallow depth of field effect you would normally see when shooting with a standard camera and wide-aperture lens.

 In recent years, the quality of these on-board portrait modes, as well as the overall prowess of phones in general, has improved dramatically, and you can get some excellent results – particularly if you pick up one of the flagship models listed here.

-The smartphone has made spontaneous photographers of most people who have one – the novelty of a decent camera always at hand lends itself to spotting and shooting candid portraits of friends and family.
-These cameras, however, are now good enough for a dedicated portrait session in their own right.
+The smartphone has made opportunist photographers of most people who have one – the novelty of a decent camera always at hand has given us all an eye for spotting candid portraits of friends and family.
+These cameras have come to be good enough for dedicated portraits in their own right.
 You might just be surprised by the results – and if you don’t own specific portrait gear yet, it’s a good way to approach the genre before investing in any.

 The phones listed here are the best currently available, and as such are on the expensive side.
 But, if you’re thinking of upgrading anyway, it can be a good investment for enthusiast photographers.
 Remember to shop around for various contract deals, and you may also already be able to find some of these models second-hand.
 Skipping back a generation or two is also a savvy way to save some cash.